Shamita Shetty

 Shamita Shetty (born 2 February 1979) is an Indian actress and interior designer.
-The younger sister of actress Shilpa Shetty, she made her acting debut with the romantic drama Mohabbatein (2000), which earned her the IIFA Award for Star Debut of the Year – Female.
-She went on to do films including Bewafaa (2005), Zeher (2005) and Cash (2007).
+The younger sister of actress Shilpa Shetty, she made her acting debut with Mohabbatein, which earned her the IIFA Award for Star Debut of the Year – Female.
+She went on to do films including Bewafaa, Zeher, and Cash.
+She also participated in Bigg Boss 3, Bigg Boss OTT 1, Bigg Boss 15, Khatron Ke Khiladi 9 and Jhalak Dikhhla Jaa 8.

-Following a career hiatus and downturn, Shetty participated in several reality television shows, such as Jhalak Dikhhla Jaa (2015), Fear Factor: Khatron Ke Khiladi (2019), and Bigg Boss in 2009 and 2021.

 Early life

 Shetty was born on 2 February 1979.
 She belongs to a Tulu-speaking Bunt family that are based in Mumbai.
 Her late father Surendra Shetty and mother Sunanda were manufacturers of tamper proof water caps in the pharmaceutical industry.
 Well-known actress Shilpa Shetty is her elder sister.

 Shetty did her schooling from St. Anthony's Girls' High School, Mumbai.
 After completing her degree in commerce from Sydenham College, she did a fashion designing diploma from SNDT College, Mumbai.
 After this, she started her internship with fashion designer Manish Malhotra, but Manish saw a spark in her and suggested to prep her for her acting career.
 In 2011, Shetty decided to follow her passion in interior design.
 Her first solo project was Royalty, a club in Mumbai.
 Later, her love for interior design pushed her to do a diploma from Central Saint Martins and Inchbald School of Design in London.

-Shetty is quite an avid fitness and wellness enthusiast.
-She is often seen promoting workout, meditation and yoga.
-She also enjoys painting and has two cats Phoebe and Loki.
-Gardening is a hobby she enjoys and has greenery like spider and snake plants to creepers and flowering plants at home.